rhyslwells/Data-Archive/content/standardised/K-means.md

   - clustering
 ---

-K-means clustering is an [[Unsupervised learning]] algorithm that partitions data into \( k \) clusters.
+K-means clustering is an [[Unsupervised Learning]] algorithm that partitions data into \( k \) clusters.
 Each data point is assigned to the cluster with the nearest centroid.

+The algorithm partitions a dataset into \( k \) clusters by assigning data points to the closest cluster mean.
+The means are updated iteratively until convergence is achieved.
 ## Key Features

 - Unsupervised Learning: K-means organizes unlabeled data into meaningful groups without prior knowledge of the categories.